spectrocloud/tutorials/docs/docker.md

 - `password`: `admin`

-You can start the registry server by issuing the following command.
+You can start the registry server by issuing the command below.
 Keep in mind that the registry server is started in HTTP mode.
 For additional guidance, review the [Registry Server documentation](https://docs.spectrocloud.com/registries-and-packs/adding-a-custom-registry).

 ```shell